zeek/zeekctl/doc/main.rst

 All commands may be either entered interactively or specified on the shell's command line.
-If not specified otherwise, commands taking *[<nodes>]* as arguments apply their action either to the given set of nodes, or to all nodes if none is given.
+If not specified otherwise, commands taking *[<nodes>]* as arguments apply their action either to the given set of nodes, to the manager node if "manager" is given, to all proxy nodes if "proxies" is given, to all worker nodes if "workers" is given, or to all nodes if none is given.

 .. include:: commands.rst